akarnokd/ThePlanetCrafterMods/README.md

 ## (UI) Craft Equipment Inplace

+:warning: Discontinued.
+Now part of the vanilla. :warning:

 When crafting upgrades to equimpent currently equipped, the newer equipment will be replaced inplace.
 This avoids loosing backpack capacity or equipment capacity